newts7/whatsKonsole/readMe.md

 * Open web.whatsapp.com on chrome and Login
 * Open Chrome Console.
-* Run Konsole.js in the group you want to turn into a console.
+* Run Konsole.js for the group you want to turn into a console.

 ## Commands Supported